Deborah Roberts (visual artist): Work

+Exhibitions

+Her work has been exhibited internationally across the US and Europe.
+Roberts’s work is in the collections of the Whitney Museum of American Art, New York; Brooklyn Museum, New York; The Studio Museum in Harlem, New York; and Los Angeles County Museum of Art, California.

 The show "Deborah Roberts: I’m" traveled to the Contemporary Austin, the Museum of Contemporary Art Denver, Art + Practice in Los Angeles, and the Cummer Museum of Art and Gardens.
 She has also exhibited at Spelman College Museum of Fine Art, Atlanta, Georgia; LACMA, Los Angeles, California; Blanton Museum of Art, Austin, Texas; and the Virginia Museum of Fine Arts, Richmond, Virginia, among various other institutions.

 Roberts’s work was included in the 2022 exhibition Women Painting Women at the Modern Art Museum of Fort Worth.

 Collections

-Roberts's work is in the collections of the Whitney Museum of American Art, New York, New York; The Studio Museum in Harlem, New York, New York;
+Roberts's work is in the collections of: